Jane Withers: Voice work

 In the 1990s, Withers did voice acting for Disney animated films.
 In 1995, she was asked to record several lines of dialogue in imitation of the vocal patterns of Mary Wickes, who had recorded the voice of Laverne the gargoyle in The Hunchback of Notre Dame (1996) and had died during post-production.
 Withers reprised the role in The Hunchback of Notre Dame II (2002).

 Withers narrated audiobooks, including a reading of Why Not Try God? by Mary Pickford which was distributed through a Southern California religious organization.

 In the 1990s, she was interviewed on numerous television documentary retrospectives of the Golden Age of Hollywood.
 She herself was profiled in a 45-minute A&E Biography which aired in 2003.

 In 1990, Withers began experiencing symptoms of lupus.
-She suffered from the disease over a period of ten years, after which she went into remission.
+She suffered from the disease over ten years, after which she went into remission.
 She began experiencing vertigo in 2007.